paulmcquad/MRV/MRV/MRV5/MRV5.md

 Install (Unpack) + Run Application.

 Next waste the trial features.
-Try to hunt down the serial.
+Try to Register the product.

 ### Steps: